jkalleberg/DV-TrioTrain/docs/getting-started/walk-through.md

 ### b.
 Download GIAB Sequence Data

 !!! warning
-    Given the large file size, the NIST FTP server runs slowly causing `curl` to timeout. **You may need to run these scripts repeatedly until all data is transfered.**
+    Given the large file size, the NIST FTP server runs slowly causing `curl` to timeout. **You may need to run these scripts repeatedly until all data is transfered completely.**

 We need to download the large sequence data files, and confirm they are not corrupted by checking the MD5 checksums, where available.
 These `BAM/BAI` files orginate from the GIAB FTP site.
 [An index of GIAB data created with these samples can be found on GitHub.](https://github.com/genome-in-a-bottle/giab_data_indexes)